SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-Link authorization action assigns a specific action from a contract to a permission you have created.
+Link authorization action designates a particular action from a contract to a permission you have created.
 Five system actions can not be linked `updateauth`, `deleteauth`, `linkauth`, `unlinkauth`, and `canceldelay`.
-This is useful because when doing authorization checks, the ALAIO based blockchain starts with the action needed to be authorized (and the contract belonging to), and looks up which permission is needed to pass authorization validation.
-If a link is set, that permission is used for authoraization validation otherwise then active is the default, with the exception of `alaio.any`. `alaio.any` is an implicit permission which exists on every account; you can link actions to `alaio.any` and that will make it so linked actions are accessible to any permissions defined for the account.
+This has its uses because when doing authorization checks, the ALAIO based blockchain proceeds with the action necessary to be authorized (and the contract belonging to), and looks up which permission is needed to pass authorization validation.
+If a link is set, that permission is used for authoraization validation otherwise then active is the default, with the exception of `alaio.any`. `alaio.any` is an implicit permission which exists on every account; you can link actions to `alaio.any` and this will ensure that any linked actions are accessible to all permissions defined for the account.

 Parameter Name | Description
 --- | ---